diegonti/MD_Simulation/Internal_README.md

 - Integrators &rarr; Velocity Verlet, Verlet, Euler // Thermostat
 - Simulation &rarr; PBC, MIC, boxmuller, RDF, MSD
 - Data Analysis (Python) &rarr; Stats and Visualization

+## Builds
+A build is simply a compilation of the whole program.
+We will work on two builds:
+    -**Debug**: Focused on the program to work, and with the minimum number of bugs as possible.
+    Therefore, we will make use of debugging compiler options, and we will try to solve those warnings as much as possible.
+    -**Release**: Focused on speed, we will use this build to produce results.
+Note that this code will start once we validate or finnish the Debugging release.

+Recall that some smart people in an office probably located in California has spent his/her time working out on smart checkings that trigger warnings when parts of our code doesn't makes sense or are succeptible to doesn't work properly.
+Therefore, the purpose of a warning is not to flood your screen makeinf you feel like you're hacking the CNI, but to give you some smart advises in order to avoid bugs.
+Of course, there are warnings, like -Wtabs, that aren't quite relevant, but others can save us from hours of painful debugging.